kwartile/connected-component/README.md

 5: Sum this change for every self to get total change in connectivity, totalConnectivityChangeCount
 6: Return the list of new nodePairs and totalConnectivityChangeCount
 ```
-We implemented the Small star as follows:
+We implemented the Small Star algorithm as follows:
 ```
 SmallStar
 Input: List of nodePair(a, b)